cvitter/Riak-TS-Data-Modeling/Selecting A Partition Key.md

 	)
 ```

 The partition key in this example specifies that the combination of the StationId column and ReadingTimeStamp column will hash to one partition (quantum) for a twenty-four hour period.
+To understand how this affects performance lets consider the following hypothetical conditions:

+* There are 100,000 weather stations reporting data
+* Each weather station reports once a minute (1440 writes per day)
+* There are an average of 1,667 writes per second across the whole cluster
-That is an average of 1440 writes per day per weather station.
+* In a 5 node cluster each node would handle an average of 334 writes per second

-What if we were collecting data for 100,000 weather stations?

 ## How Riak TS Executes Queries